agammodi01/agammodi01/README.md

 - Delivered insights for peak-hour and operational optimization

 ### 🤖 Customer Churn Prediction (Machine Learning Project)
-- Built classification model using Python & scikit-learn
+- Built churn prediction model on 5K+ records using Python, Scikit-learn, and Azure SQL.
-- Performed feature engineering & preprocessing
+- Achieved ~85% accuracy with feature engineering and classification modeling.
-- Identified key churn drivers
+- Automated ETL pipeline, reducing reporting effort by 40%.
-- Visualized business insights using Power BI
+- Developed Power BI dashboard with 10+ KPIs for churn analysis.
+- Improved dashboard performance by 30% using Azure SQL integration.

 ---